MartaWoodkowski/MachineLearning-Unsupervised/README.md

 * In order for my dataset to be comprehensible to a machine learning algorithm, its data should be numeric.
 Since the coin names did not contribute to the analysis of the data, I deleted the `CoinName` from the original DataFrame.

 * My next step in data preparation was to convert the remaining features with text values, `Algorithm` and `ProofType`, into numerical data.
 To accomplish this task, I used Pandas to create dummy variables.
 Then examined the number of rows and columns of my dataset.
 How did they change?
-Read my thoughts in [Notebook](unsupervisedML_crypto.ipynb).
+Read my thoughts in [Cryptocurrencies workbook](unsupervisedML_crypto.ipynb).

 * Standardized my dataset so that columns that contain larger values would not unduly influence the outcome.

 ### Dimensionality Reduction

 * Creating dummy variables above dramatically increased the number of features in my dataset.
 I performed dimensionality reduction with PCA.
 Rather than specify the number of principal components when I instantiate the PCA model, it was possible to state the desired **explained variance**.
 For example, say that a dataset has 100 features.
 Using `PCA(n_components=0.99)` creates a model that will preserve approximately 99% of the explained variance, whether that means reducing the dataset to 80 principal components or 3.
 For this project, preserve 90% of the explained variance in dimensionality reduction.
 How did the number of the features change?
-Read my thoughts in [Notebook](unsupervisedML_crypto.ipynb).
+Read my thoughts in [Cryptocurrencies workbook](unsupervisedML_crypto.ipynb).

 * Further I reduced the dataset dimensions with t-SNE and visually inspect the results.
 In order to accomplish this task, I ran t-SNE on the principal components: the output of the PCA transformation.
 Then created a scatter plot of the t-SNE output.
 Observed whether there are distinct clusters or not.